+General Policies on minimising the Environmental Protection p.34-37 Disclosure issuer's significant impact on the environment and natural resources.

+Reducing Emissions

+Water Conservation

+Waste Management

-General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
-Environmental Protection Energy Conservation and Reducing Emissions Water Conservation Waste Management p.34-37 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
-As the principal activity of the Group is investment holding, the adverse environmental impact arising from the course of business activities and operations is considered to be low.
-N/A
+KPI A3.1 Description of the significant impacts As the principal N/A of activities on the environment and activity of the Group is natural resources and the actions investment holding, the taken to manage them.

+taken to manage them.

+adverse environmental impact arising from the course of business activities and operations is considered to be low.

+Change